-APICS, Inc. (formerly APICS The Association for Operations Management and APICS - The Educational Society for Resource Management), an NCCRS member from 1988 to 2007 and renewed membership in September 2010, exists to foster the advancement of end-to-end supply chain management through a body of knowledge, innovative research, systems, and methods to create value for customers, members, and organizations.
+APICS, Inc. (formerly APICS The Association for Operations Management and APICS - The Educational Society for Resource Management), an NCCRS member from 1988 to 2007 and renewed membership in September 2010 to December 2020, exists to foster the advancement of end-to-end supply chain management through a body of knowledge, innovative research, systems, and methods to create value for customers, members, and organizations.
 APICS, Inc. offers over 43,000 members and nonmembers a full range of courses, from basic and introductory materials and programs to comprehensive educational conferences addressing total integrated supply chain.
 These educational programs, courses, and materials are developed under the direction of top professionals in their respective fields - experts who understand supply chain professionals' needs and have the solutions necessary to achieve total supply chain performance.

 Today APICS, Inc. activities and offerings include:

 - Programs delivered through the regular meetings of more than 200 local chapters and international partners with products delivered in over 100 countries.